Home › New Hampshire

 The Brattle organ in St. John’s Church in Portsmouth is the oldest pipe organ in the United States.
 Still played on special occasions, it dates back to 1708.

-The highest wind speed recorded at ground level was on April 12, 1934 at Mt.
+The highest wind speed ever observed by a manned weather station was recorded on April 12, 1934 at Mt.
 Washington.
 The winds were three times as fast as those in most hurricanes -- 231 MPH.

 The longest covered bridge, the 460-foot Cornish-Windsor Bridge, crosses the Connecticut River.